Learning Outcomes

 The basic steps are:

 - Determine Disposal Proceeds: This is usually the sale price received.
-For gifts or sales at an undervalue (except to connected persons), market value is typically substituted.
+For gifts or non-arm’s-length sales (including disposals to connected persons), market value is substituted.

-- Deduct Acquisition Cost: This is the original price paid for the asset, including any incidental costs of acquisition.
+- Deduct Acquisition Cost: The original price paid for the asset, including incidental costs of acquisition.

-- Deduct Allowable Expenditure: Costs incurred during ownership that increase the asset's value or relate to its disposal can be deducted.
+- Deduct Allowable Expenditure: Capital costs incurred during ownership that increase the asset’s value and are reflected in its state at disposal, plus incidental costs of disposal.

-The result of this calculation (Disposal Proceeds - Acquisition Cost - Allowable Expenditure) is the basic gain or loss before considering reliefs.
+The result of this calculation (Disposal Proceeds − Acquisition Cost − Allowable Expenditure) is the basic gain or loss before considering reliefs, losses, the Annual Exemption and tax rates.

 Allowable Deductions